yslide/slide/README.md

 # This should set slide in your path; for usage information, try
 slide --help
 ```

+### Editor Support

+slide supports integration with some text editors, providing seamless analysis and simplification of
+mathematical expressions in documents.
+For more information, see the [editor](./editor) directory.

+## Contributing

 Lots of features are still incomplete; please
 [file an issue](https://github.com/yslide/slide/issues/new) when you see something that could be